Table of Contents

 Lists for the top foods that could help support healthy blood pressure levels are pervasive on the internet.
 What these lists don’t tell you is how to actually use the foods in them.
 (Hint: it’s not as simple as simply grabbing the most beautiful in-season fruit you can find.)

-A quick search around the internet for healthy blood pressure foods will reveal that all you need to do is incorporate more leafy greens and vegetables into your diet — in the realm of 8-10 servings a day.
+A quick search around the internet for healthy blood pressure foods will suggest that all you need to do is incorporate more leafy greens and vegetables into your diet — in the realm of 8-10 servings a day.

 Many articles will reveal the reason dark leafy greens and vegetables come so highly recommended for blood pressure health — it’s their magnesium, potassium, and calcium content.
 They’re all electrolytes and they’re extremely beneficial, but each one has its limitations.